Chris Huff

 William C. "Chris" Huff is an American politician.
 He is a member of the South Carolina House of Representatives from the 28th District, serving since 2024.
 He is a member of the Republican Party.

-2024 SC House elections
+2024 South Carolina House elections

 When incumbent Ashley Trantham announced her decision not to run for re-election in 2024, five candidates filed for the Republican primary contest: Huff, Allen Kellett, Troy Prosser, Daniel Rumfelt and Kerri J. Smith.
 After a recount, a runoff was set between Huff and Smith.
-Huff emerged the Republican nominee.
+Huff emerged the Republican nominee, and was Trantham's preferred successor.
+He was supported by the South Carolina Freedom Caucus.

 Huff defeated the Democratic nominee, Fritz Weibel, in the general election.

 Huff serves on the House Education and Public Works Committee.